 Timings: 5 am to 6 pm

-Fact: Everybody has to take a dip into the ocean before visiting the premises.
+Tip: Everybody has to take a dip into the ocean before visiting the premises, be prepared for that.

 Sitting on the famous Gandhamadhana Parvatham, Rama Teertham is one of the most significant places to see in Rameshwaram.
 Also being tagged as the Gandamadana, Rama Teertham is believed to have been one of the most blessed places in South India and hence attracts hundreds and thousands of pilgrimage.
 The Ram temple is home to a chakra with imprints of Lord Rama being carved extremely beautifully on it.
 Nestled amidst the hilly region, Rama Teertham allows travelers to embrace the spirituality and tranquility that is spread in the atmosphere.
 Do add this place to your list of Rameshwaram tourist places.

 Location: Rameshwaram, Tamil Nadu